rjacaac211/Dental-Care/README.md

 ## Features
 - **Onsite Dental Clinic + AI Assistant**
   Manage and schedule clinic appointments onsite while leveraging the AI’s capabilities online.
+- **Voice-Enabled Chat Interface**
+  Supports voice input via Deepgram’s Speech-to-Text API.
 - **LangChain ReAct Agent**
-  Employs a ReAct agent to interpret user queries—either calling the **PostgreSQL** tool for database actions or the **Search** tool for dental health info.
+  Interprets user queries, either calling the **PostgreSQL** tool for database actions or the **Search** tool for dental health info.
+- **Computer Vision for Disease Prediction**
+  Identifies oral diseases from uploaded images using a dedicated computer vision model.
 - **Ephemeral Memory**
-  Implements a `WindowMemoryManager` to store conversation context in memory for each user session.
+  Uses a `WindowMemoryManager` to store conversation context for multi-turn dialogues.
-- **Computer Vision for Disease Prediction**
-  A dedicated `oral_disease_classifier.py` that identifies oral diseases from images, returning predictions and confidence scores.
+- **Chat History Persistence**
+  Saves all chat messages to **MongoDB Atlas** so that previous conversation history is automatically loaded on page reload.
 - **Dockerized Deployment**
   Frontend (React), backend (FastAPI), and database all run via Docker Compose for a seamless setup.